NJShore Guide

 Hot Days Strategy

-NJ summers hit 90°+.
-Pre-freeze water bottles to use as ice packs, keep your cooler in shade under your umbrella, and avoid opening it frequently.
+NJ summer hits 90°+.
+Pre-freeze water bottles overnight to use as ice packs, keep your cooler in shade under your umbrella, and stop opening it every two minutes for a snack.

 Beach Gear Deals